MosheYosefCohen/weather-site/README.md

 - Improve accessibility with ARIA attributes and semantic HTML
 - Cache API responses to improve performance
 - Add link to source code on GitHub

-Let me know if you would like me to expand or modify the README.md file in any way!